 - Carpet squares, additionally known as “modular carpet,” are exactly what they sound like: Small squares of carpeting, usually with dimensions of 18” x 18” or 24” x 24”.
 Carpet squares were designed to offer a lightweight alternative to traditional carpet rolls, that are extensively larger and heavier.
 Carpet squares have precise pros and cons, so it’s a terrific idea to weigh the advantages and drawbacks with a skilled expert.
 Our crew at FloorCraft can help you decide whether conventional carpets or carpet tiles are better for your new carpet installation.

 - Does my existing vinyl need to be removed?

-- This is a tricky question to answer without seeing the job because it is very dependent on how well the current vinyl is adhered.
+- This is a tricky question to answer without seeing the job because it is very dependent on how well the current vinyl adheres.
 We can’t confidently install new vinyl over existing vinyl that is poorly adhered, because the bond between the new vinyl will be compromised by the layer beneath it.
-If your vinyl is still stuck solid than we always look to go over it before discussing tear out or a floating floor option.
+If your vinyl is still stuck solid then we always look to go over it before discussing tear out or a floating floor option.

 - What is this Schluter stuff I have been hearing about?

 - Schluter is actually a company that makes a range of products, all of which we are a preferred dealer of.
 Most commonly when people refer to Schluter they are referring to the metal profiles used to hide a raw edge of tile, doing the job that bullnose has traditionally done in the past.
 Along with metal profiles, they also make waterproofing membranes, prefabricated shower profiles, underlayment, and heat mats.
 If you want to know more about their product offerings give us a ring!

 - How Do I Choose What Type Of Floor Tiles To Install?